pingcap/docs-cn/v3.0/reference/tidb-binlog/deploy.md

 1. Obtain `initial_commit_ts`.

+    In TiDB 3.0.6 or later versions, if the replication is started from the latest time point, you just need to set `initial_commit_ts` to `-1`.
+Otherwise, refer to the following methods to obtain the latest timestamp.

+    If the downstream database is MySQL or TiDB, to ensure data integrity, you need to perform full data backup and recovery and must use the timestamp of the full backup.

-    Run the following command to use `binlogctl` to generate the `tso` information which is needed for the initial start of Drainer:
+    To obtain a latest timestamp, run the following command to use `binlogctl` to generate the `tso` information which is needed for the initial start of Drainer:

     {{< copyable "shell-regular" >}}